larq/compute-engine/README.md

       is fully compatible with TensorFlow Lite and performs additional network level optimizations for Larq models.

-- **Lightning fast deployment** on a variety of target platforms:
+- **Lightning fast deployment** on a variety of mobile platforms:

     - LCE enables high performance, on-device machine learning inference by providing hand-optimized kernels and network level optimizations for BNN models.

     - LCE currently supports 64-bit ARM-based mobile platforms such as Android phones and Raspberry Pi boards.
-On other targets, including `riscv64`, the portable C++ bitpacking, BGEMM, and indirect-BGEMM kernels remain available as a conservative fallback path.

     - Thread parallelism support in LCE is essential for modern mobile devices with multi-core CPUs.